We can make use of the .length property in jQuery to know if an element exists or not in the HTML page DOM.

 More Posts:

-- How to install Zoom Add-in to Outlook (Mac) - MacOS
+- How to Provide Full Disk Access to App on Mac - MacOS